How We Increased e-Commerce Revenue by Optimizing PPC and Paid Search

 Social media often plays an early role, but much less factor near the end of the conversion path.
 Knowing that insight is helpful, and helped support and prioritize our strategy:

-- Improve CPA (cost per acquisition) and ROAS (return on ad spend) for Adwords
+- Improve CPA (cost per acquisition) for Google Search Ads

 Making decisions on where to focus the attention on improvement becomes much easier now when you see how buyers engaged with different channels.
 Keying in on the performance of each channel helps us understand it’s role in our buyer’s journey.
 By understanding our audience and what role a marketing channel like Facebook plays, we can best optimize that platform.

-Reduce Waste on Ad Spends by Looking at the Strategy as a Whole
+Reduce Waste on Ad Spend by Looking at the Whole Strategy

 Nobody wastes money on purpose.
 At least not the kind of everyday working people we interface with.
 So we start with the waste.
 It’s always a win.
 In this example, our ad budget (roughly $10k monthly) has roughly 75-80% allocated for Facebook so that’s where we’ll begin.